 Foods that help you obtain the recommended intake of magnesium include nuts, whole grains, unpolished rice, legumes, and chlorophyll-rich green vegetables such as spinach.

 A long list of factors also tend to deplete whatever magnesium stores you might have.
 For example, caffeine, diuretics, phosphates found in soft drinks, artificial sweeteners such as aspartame, alcohol, nicotine, and medications such as steroids and antibiotics all either remove magnesium from your system or prevent its absorption.

 Consider a Supplement to Fix the Deficiency

-Unfortunately, these more-accurate tests are not being used.
-Keep in mind, however, that if you suffer from migraine headaches there’s a 50 to 75 percent chance that you have a magnesium deficiency and that supplementing with the mineral could help solve your problem (and many others associated with the deficiency).
+If you suffer from migraine headaches, there’s a 50 to 75 percent chance that you have a magnesium deficiency and that supplementing with the mineral could help solve your problem.

 The trick is to take enough magnesium without causing diarrhea.
 The best indicator that you’re getting enough oral magnesium to restore body levels and help migraines is the presence of soft, semi-formed bowel movements.
 The stool may fall apart in toilet water but the water should remain clear and colorless.
 If the toilet water turns cloudy or colored, then you’re having diarrhea and you’ll need to reduce your daily dose of magnesium by 10 to 20 percent.
 If, on the other hand, you remain constipated, then you are most likely still deficient in magnesium and will need to gradually increase your dosage 10 to 20 percent daily until the stool becomes soft and semi-formed.
 You can also expect to have two to three bowel movements a day, which is perfectly normal.